V. Manohar

 Vitla Manohar is an Indian music director, lyricist, film director and actor in Kannada and Tulu movies.
-He has scored music to several Kannada and Tulu films.
-He has written lyrics to more than 1000 songs in Kannada cinema.
+He has scored music to several Kannada and Tulu films and written lyrics as well.

 Early life

 Manohar is a native of Vitla village in Dakshina Kannada district of Karnataka state in India.
 His father is Shivanna bhat, mother Padmavathi.
 He started his career as a cartoonist working for some leading newspapers and magazines.

 Film career

 Manohar has composed music for over 100 Kannada movies such as Gejje Naada, O Mallige, Indra Danush, Janumada Jodi, Tharle Nan Maga, Swasthick, Duniya, Ee Sambhaashane, Banda nan Ganda, Janumada Gelathi, and Mathadana.
-His song "Kolu Mande" from the movie Janumada Jodi is considered to be one of the most successful Kannada songs of the 90s.
-The song "Kariya I Love you" from the movie "Duniya" is one of his biggest hits.
+His song "Kolu Mande" from the movie Janumada Jodi is considered to be one of the successful Kannada songs of the 90s.
+The song "Kariya I Love You" from the movie Duniya is one of his hits.

 His first song as a lyricist was "Hodeya Doora Oh Jothegaara" from the movie Anubhava.